Had a good day trading and want to celebrate? Or looking to add more “liquid” assets to your portfolio? There are different wines to do that.

 Had a good day trading and want to celebrate?
 Or looking to add more “liquid” assets to your portfolio?
 There are different fine wines to do that.

-In Part 1 of this series, we looked at some different options for storing wine.
+We've looked at some different options for storing wine.
 Now, we’ll talk about how to build a wine collection.

 When throwing a party, or just keeping an extra bottle around the house for guests, it’s worth having both red and white wine on hand.